sorabhgandhi01/Concurrent-Programming/lab0/README.md

     1.)
 Go to the project directory using the command - cd lab0 2.)
 Run "make" inorder to build the project
     3.)
 Run the executable - mysort with appropriate command-line arguments 4.)
-Run "make clean" inorder to clean the directory and remove all the object files and textfiles
+Run "make clean" inorder to clean the directory and remove all the object files and exe

 CHOICE OF ALGORITHM